Skip to main content

 Mission, Goals, Objectives

-The mission of the Illinois State University's Didactic Program in Dietetics (DPD) is to prepare graduates for careers in nutrition and dietetics through applied learning and evidence-based practice, empowering them to improve health and strenghten communities.
+The mission of the Illinois State University's Didactic Program in Dietetics (DPD) is to prepare graduates for careers in nutrition and dietetics through applied learning and evidence-based practice, empowering them to improve and strengthen the health of the communities they serve.

 • Goal #1

-The program will prepare competent graduates for acceptance into and success in supervised practice programs resulting in eligibility for the CDR credentialing exam and careers in nutrition and dietetics.
+The program graduates will apply learning and evidence-based instruction for acceptance into supervised practice programs leading to careers in nutrition and dietetics.

-1. At least 80% of students complete program requirements within 3 years (150% of program length).
+1. At least 80% of students complete program requirements within 3 years (150% of planned program length).

 2. At least 60% of program graduates apply for admission to a supervised practice program prior to or within 12 months of graduation.